weiyangfb/SparseTensorNote/README.md

 tensor([4., 6., 8.])
 ```

-A lot of operators on sparse tensors don't have meaningful gradients for the non-nnz elements. e.g., log1p() would make all 0 inputs have a gradient of 1.
+A lot of operators on sparse tensors have densified gradients. e.g., `log1p` would make all 0 inputs have a gradient of 1, and it densifies the sparse tensor gradients.
 Some potential ways to fix:

-- Define sparse operations so that they operate only on the nnz.
+- Define special sparse operations so that they operate only on the nnz.
 This works well for functions that take a single input tensor.
 For example, we can define sparse log1p such that implicit 0s do not participate, and it would allow us to have a sparse gradient tensor.

-- Return a dense gradient, and then run equivalent dense backwards functions for each previous sparse operation.
-Obviously this won't work well in conjunction with the first solution, because sparse ops and dense ops wouldn't be equivalent operations.
+We can call this operator `s_log1p` or `nnz_log1p` (#1369 has similar discussions).

+- Return a dense gradient, and have backward functions able to handle both of dense and sparse gradients.
+No special treatment need to be done during autograd, just more functions need to be written.

-- Just return the gradient as a sparse tensor, even though we know it is completely dense.
-This is awful for performance.
+- Just return the gradient as a sparse tensor, even though we know it might be completely dense.
+This is awful for
+performance.

+- No backward for densified gradients of sparse operator, and users need to call `to_dense` and apply dense operators instead.
+This will not work without backward for `to_dense`, which itself will have a densified gradients, and it brings us back to the 2nd proposal.

 ## Functions